 Databases

-Currently enrolled RTS students have campus-wide and remote access to the below library’s subscription databases.
-The Psychology databases, however, are only accessible on the Jackson and Orlando campuses.
-You will find links to each database below under Finding Books and Finding Articles, followed by a list of detailed descriptions of each database and a list of helpful Open Access Resources in theological and biblical studies.
+Currently enrolled RTS students have campus-wide and remote access to the library’s subscription databases below.
+You will find links to each database under Finding Books and Finding Articles, followed by a list of detailed descriptions of each database and a list of helpful Open Access Resources in theological and biblical studies.

 How to Sign-In